Dragonlance (board game): Reception

-In Issue 2 of Games International, Richard Ashley was pleased by the low price, but not by much else.
+In Issue #2 of Games International, Richard Ashley was pleased by the low price, but not by much else.
 He had trouble constructing the central tower and the six gates, noting the pieces didn't fit properly.
-He also found that "Two of the six dragon teams (bronze and gold) were virtually impossible to tell apart.
-I eventually marked one with a felt tip."
-In the Basic game, Ashley felt that it was all based on die rolls, saying, "In practice, the opening moves tend to be a bloodbath on the crowded board with those throwing high decimating those who throw low, giving little chance to catch up."
-He didn't find much improvement in the advanced rules, finding, for instance, that "The aerial stunts are a feeble attempt to give the illusion of 'dog-fights' but are dependent on throwing in powerful magic cards."
+He also found that "two of the six dragon teams (bronze and gold) were virtually impossible to tell apart.
+I eventually marked one with a felt tip".
+In the Basic game, Ashley felt that it was all based on die rolls, saying that "in practice, the opening moves tend to be a bloodbath on the crowded board with those throwing high decimating those who throw low, giving little chance to catch up".
+He didn't find much improvement in the advanced rules, finding, for instance, that "the aerial stunts are a feeble attempt to give the illusion of 'dog-fights' but are dependent on throwing in powerful magic cards".
 He also found that high die rolls were necessary to win in the Advanced game.
-Ashley concluded by giving the game a poor rating of only 2 stars out of 5, stating "All in all, the game didn't live up to its potential.
+Ashley concluded by giving the game a poor rating of only 2 stars out of 5: "All in all, the game didn't live up to its potential.
 I feel the makers lost their way a bit and haven't produced a good fantasy or aerial combat game. [...]
-Only the relatively low price stopped me giving it one star."
+Only the relatively low price stopped me giving it one star".

-Rick Swan pointed out that Dragonlance is simply a wargame "substituting magic wands and dragons for machine guns and Marines."
-But Swan didn't think the wargame-as-fantasy worked, saying "TSR's Dragonlance board game boiled down to a tactical air game, using flying dragons instead of Messerschmitts.
-Though well-designed war games of any type can be fun, fantasy board games invariably lack the sophisticated mechanics and historical resonance of military simulations, which makes me lose interest fast."
+Rick Swan pointed out that Dragonlance is simply a wargame "substituting magic wands and dragons for machine guns and Marines", but Swan didn't think the wargame-as-fantasy worked, saying "TSR's Dragonlance board game boiled down to a tactical air game, using flying dragons instead of Messerschmitts.
+Though well-designed war games of any type can be fun, fantasy board games invariably lack the sophisticated mechanics and historical resonance of military simulations, which makes me lose interest fast".

-In a retrospective review, Matt Sall tried the game 34 years after its publication and was pleasantly surprised that he enjoyed it, concluding, "The Dragonlance board game is so much better than I expected!
+In a retrospective review, Matt Sall tried the game 34 years after its publication and was pleasantly surprised that he enjoyed it, concluding: "The Dragonlance board game is so much better than I expected!
 Most Dungeons & Dragons based board games are your typical dungeon crawlers.
-Not that there's anything wrong with that, but this is such a departure from that. [...] if you're into games like X-Wing and looking for something with a little different flavor, see if you can dig up a copy of Dragonlance.
+Not that there's anything wrong with that, but this is such a departure from that. [...] if you're into games like X-Wing and looking for something with a little different flavor, see if you can dig up a copy of Dragonlance".